 DON’T MISS: Coral will also be reading from her children’s books as part of the FREE children’s program, on Parliament Lawns.

 Christina originally trained as a teacher and landscape artist.
 Her career began working as an illustrator to some fantastic authors like Colin Thiele, Max Fatchen and Christobel Mattingly.
 Her picture book, Kip, was awarded a CBCA Honour Book Award and Christina has won numerous Notable Book Awards, and The Environment Award for Children’s Literature for her stories, Welcome Home and One Careless Night.
 Find out more on Christina’s website.

 Dr Anne Morgan is a well-published children’s author who lives on Bruny Island, Tasmania.
 She has worked as a journalist, public sector administrator, teacher and professional actor, and has a PhD in Writing and a Master of Education.
 In 2014 she won the Environment Children’s Book of the Year Award for junior fiction, for The Smallest Carbon Footprint in the Land.
-You can catch her reading from her new book, with illustrator Lois Bury, in the Way of the Weedy Seadragon session.
-Find out more on Anne’s website.
+Find out more on Anne’s website and here.

 Fiona Levings is a mother, geologist, duck-wrangling, chicken-chasing, dog-walker who also writes and illustrates children’s picture books.
 Occasionally, she gets left alone for long enough to sneak off to her studio and work on a picture or two.
 Fiona works by hand using ink, brush and pen; her work can be found in The Moonbow, Dad’s Wishing the Rain Would Come, and her most recent book Now and Then.
 You can follow her on Facebook and Instagram @TheMoonbowMaker or visit her (occasional) blog site fionalevings.blogspot.com.